Close

 Peak Season Considerations

 Processing times extend 2-3 additional days during peak tourist season (December-April) and hurricane season transitions.
 Submit applications 6-8 weeks before intended travel during these periods to ensure timely approval.
+Applications submitted well in advance of travel dates receive priority processing.

 Required Documentation